Obarun/66/doc/66-boot.md

 - It creates the *LIVE* directory invocating [66 -v VERBOSITY -l LIVE scandir  -b -c -s skel create](66-scandir.html) plus **-L user_log** if requested.

 - It initiates the early services of *TREE* invocating [66 -v VERBOSITY -l LIVE tree init TREE](66-tree.html#init).

-- It reads the initial environment from *environment* if requested.

 - It performs "the fifo trick" where it redirects its stdout to the `catch-all` logger's fifo without blocking before the `catch-all` logger is even up (because it's a service that will be spawned a bit later, when [scandir start](66-scandir.html) is executed).